Originally published Oct. 15, 2018. Updated June 13, 2019, and June 20, 2022.

 So the next morning I arrived at the courthouse and was directed to a large room to gather and wait with the other venire members.
 After a while, a clerk came in and called a list of names — including mine!
 I was so excited!
 We lined up and were escorted through the corridors and up the elevators to the courtroom, where the judge, attorneys, and accused waited.

 We were instructed to sit in the gallery.
 Then the clerk called a smaller group from among us, and again – my name was called!
 I was about to burst!

 I am the kind of person who cries at holiday commercials, can’t keep a straight face as I tell a joke, and certainly can’t keep a lid on my happy excitement.
 I had wanted to serve on a jury for years and I was THIS CLOSE.

 The judge instructed my small group to sit in the jury seats.
 Then he swore us in, and the questioning commenced.
-My status as an attorney (albeit not in Colorado, I was quick to point out) drew a bit of attention from the working attorneys.
+My then-status as an attorney (albeit not in Colorado, I was quick to point out) drew a bit of attention from the working attorneys.
 We’re not usually favored as jurors because the thinking is that we’ll hijack the deliberations and persuade the other jurors to see things our way.